 Easter Favourite’s Simple Hot Cross Buns Recipe that the whole family will love.

-If there’s one yummy treat that we associate with Easter (apart from chocolate, of course!), it’s hot cross buns.
+If there’s one yummy treat that we associate with Easter (apart from chocolate, of course!), it’s Hot Cross Buns.
 Nowadays, there are so many different gourmet varieties, however, I think it’s pretty hard to beat a classic hot cross bun recipe.

 Hot Cross Bun Ingredients

 For the buns:

 - 1 tbs dry yeast

 - 1/3 cup caster sugar